Violet McNaughton (activist)

 Violet Clara McNaughton (born Violet Clara Jackson; November 11, 1879 – February 3, 1968) was a Canadian journalist and agrarian feminist notable for co-establishing The Western Producer and contributing to its "Mainly for Women" pages from 1925 until her retirement in 1950.
-A settler and farmer of Harris, Saskatchewan (land of the Plains Cree).
-She was an active member of the Women's Section of the Canadian Council of Agriculture as well as the first president of the Women Grain Growers (WGG), a branch of the Saskatchewan Grain Growers Association (SGGA).
-Violet McNaughton is considered the leader of women's suffrage in Saskatchewan and is recognized as the most influential Canadian farm woman of the 20th century.
+A settler and farmer of Harris, Saskatchewan (land of the Plains Cree), she was an active member of the Women's Section of the Canadian Council of Agriculture as well as the first president of the Women Grain Growers (WGG), a branch of the Saskatchewan Grain Growers Association (SGGA).
+McNaughton is considered the leader of women's suffrage in Saskatchewan and is recognized as the most influential Canadian farm woman of the 20th century.
 McNaughton was a known pacifist and supporter of women's suffrage and anti-war movements in Canada.

-Violet McNaughton focused on conditions of working class Anglo-European women and families in the Canadian Prairies.
+McNaughton focused on conditions of working class Anglo-European women and families in the Canadian Prairies.
 She was a self described "ardent feminist" and active supporter of women, egalitarian values and co-operation.
 Her presence as activist and farm woman defied the strong prejudice against women farmers and laborers present in western Canada.

 Personal life

-Violet McNaughton Jackson was born 1879 to Sedalia Jane Spittle and William Deleware Jackson, the eldest of three children.
+Violet McNaughton Jackson was born in 1879 to Sedalia Jane Spittle and William Deleware Jackson, the eldest of three children.
 She lived in Borden, Kent until her immigrating to Harris at age 30 in 1909, joining her father and brother Delamark who had both previously settled.
 In May 1910, she married fellow homesteader John McNaughton.
-Soon after, McNaughton suffered serious gynecological complications in 1911, resulting in infertility.
+Soon after, McNaughton developed serious gynecological complications in 1911, resulting in infertility.
 By 1926, She had moved to Saskatoon, Saskatchewan independently and would occasionally travel between her urban and rural life, balancing familial and career obligations.
 McNaughton would describe her relationship as a "fifty-fifty marriage" in 1934, seeing her marriage as a partnership.
 Although never biologically or legally having children, McNaughton is known to have been a mothering figure for approximately five young people from the 1920s to 1930s.
 She died in 1968 in Saskatoon, Saskatchewan at the age of 88.